 There are no participation fees – no media buys, sponsorship participation, production fees, or other participation expectations; the featured company’s only financial responsibility is the reward money given to participating employees at the end of the episode.
 CBS sells its advertising, and while some undercover companies opt to buy advertising during the program, it’s certainly not required, nor even suggested.
-That means everything the company shells out over the course of its Undercover Boss experience goes straight back into its own workforce.
+That means everything the company shells out throughout its Undercover Boss experience goes to its workforce.

 The production team spends one to three days with the executive at home, in the office, with the family, and capturing their life story.
 This also includes formulating the disguise and undercover process.
 Those days must be shot consecutively.
 Then, the undercover boss must work five jobs in five consecutive days (perhaps not including travel to and from the different job sites).

-The job sites may include retail stores, offices and branches, warehouses, call centers, manufacturing plants, distribution centers or may even be on a customer’s or vendor’s premises, and could also include other company events and locations.
+The job sites may include retail stores, offices and branches, warehouses, call centers, manufacturing plants, and distribution centers.
+They may even be on a customer or vendor’s premises and could include other company events and locations.

 How do they select the company employees to work with?

-The company’s marketing, public relations or human resources department is fully aware ahead of time of which employees will be participating with the undercover boss, and that information is kept from the boss participants.
+The company’s marketing, public relations, or human resources department knows which employees will participate with the undercover boss.
+That information is kept from the boss participants.

 CBS has full control

-It’s very clear to me that CBS has significant involvement and decision-making authority, calling all the shots as to which companies are selected, which undercover representatives are selected and which sites and employees are used for the interviewing process.
+It’s clear that CBS has significant involvement and decision-making authority, calling all the shots on which companies are selected, which undercover representatives are selected, and which sites and employees are used for the interviewing process.